HKAN: Hierarchical Kolmogorov-Arnold Network without Backpropagation: Experimental Study

-HKAN incorporates two ensemble-like principles that enhance its generalization and robustness:
+HKAN incorporates two ensemble-inspired principles that enhance its generalization ability and robustness:

-\begin{enumerate} \item Horizontal Integration: Within each layer, diverse blocks are combined, akin to ensemble methods.
-Each block offers a unique perspective on the input data, and their aggregation enables the network to capture a broader range of patterns and relationships. \item Vertical Integration: The layer-by-layer processing corresponds to multi-level stacking, where each successive layer builds on the approximations learned by the previous one.
-This approach allows the network to construct increasingly complex functions. \end{enumerate}
+\begin{itemize} \item Horizontal integration: Within each layer, diverse blocks are combined, similar to ensemble methods.
+Each block provides a unique perspective on the input data, and their aggregation enables the network to capture a broader spectrum of patterns and dependencies. \item Vertical integration: The layer-by-layer processing corresponds to multi-level stacking, where each successive layer builds upon the approximations learned by the previous one.
+This hierarchical composition allows the network to construct increasingly complex functional representations. \end{itemize}

+Unlike KAN, which typically employs evenly distributed BaFs \cite{Liu24}, HKAN uses data-driven or randomized BaF distributions.
+This design promotes diversity among blocks and prevents them from converging to identical parameterizations.
+The blocks can thus be regarded as weak learners that are aggregated through stacking.
+In this context, inducing diversity among learners is deliberate and crucial for reinforcing the ensemble effect.

-These ensemble-like properties enable HKAN to model intricate relationships in the data without relying on backpropagation, offering a distinctive approach to function approximation and pattern recognition tasks.
+These ensemble-like mechanisms enable HKAN to capture intricate dependencies within the data without relying on backpropagation, offering a distinctive and computationally efficient framework for function approximation and pattern recognition tasks.